claudio-silva/minitemp/Readme.md

 - There are three syntaxes for the source expression, which allows selecting from three types of template sources.
 See below.
 - Minitemp compiles and caches the templates using the source expression as a cache key.

-#### Rendering from an external template
+#### Rendering an external template

-You may specify a relative or absolute URL for the source.
+Specify the relative or absolute URL of the template file as the source argument.

 ###### Example